markforster/Throttlade/README.md

 2. Open `chrome://extensions` in Chrome.
 3. Enable **Developer mode** (toggle in the top-right corner).
 4. Click **Load unpacked** and choose the `dist/` directory.
-5. The “Throttlrade” extension should appear in your toolbar.
+5. The “Throttlade” extension should appear in your toolbar.

 Whenever you rebuild, simply refresh the extension in the Extensions page.